webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 %

-- **Threat Hunting**:
+- **Threat Hunting**: assessment technique that utilizes insights gained from threat intelligence to proactively discover whether there is evidence of TTPs already present within the network or system.
-- **Intelligence Fusion**: Combining threat intelligence from various sources to gain a more comprehensive understanding of potential threats.
+- **Threat Hunting -Intelligence Fusion**: Combining threat intelligence from various sources to gain a more comprehensive understanding of potential threats.
-- **Threat Feeds**: Subscriptions or services that provide real-time information on current cyber threats.
+- **Threat Hunting -Threat Feeds**: Subscriptions or services that provide real-time information on current cyber threats.
-- **Advisories and Bulletins**: Notifications or reports issued by cybersecurity organizations to warn about vulnerabilities or threats.
+- **Threat Hunting -Advisories and Bulletins**: Notifications or reports issued by cybersecurity organizations to warn about vulnerabilities or threats.
-- **Maneuver**: In threat hunting, it refers to taking action to counter or mitigate threats.
+- **Threat Hunting -Maneuver**: In threat hunting, it refers to taking action to counter or mitigate threats.
+A military doctrine term relating to obtaining positional advantage.
+To avoid attacker accelerating attack, security team might use passive discovery techniques so that threat actors are given no hint that an intrusion has been discovered.
-- **Vulnerability Scans**:
+- **Vulnerability Scans**: automated processes or tools that help identify security weaknesses and potential vulnerabilities in computer systems, networks, applications, and other IT infrastructure.
-- **False Positives**: Incorrectly identifying a benign activity or file as a security threat.
+- **Vulnerability Scans -False Positives**: Incorrectly identifying a benign activity or file as a security threat.
-- **False Negatives**: Failing to identify a legitimate security threat.
+- **Vulnerability Scans -False Negatives**: Failing to identify a legitimate security threat.
-- **Log Reviews**: Analyzing logs to identify security incidents or vulnerabilities.
+- **Vulnerability Scans -Log Reviews**: Analyzing logs to identify security incidents or vulnerabilities.
-- **Credentialed vs. Non-Credentialed**: Scanning with or without valid credentials (username/password).
+- **Vulnerability Scans -Credentialed vs. Non-Credentialed**: Scanning with or without valid credentials (username/password).
-- **Intrusive vs. Non-Intrusive**: Scanning methods that either actively interact with systems (intrusive) or observe without interaction (non-intrusive).
+- **Vulnerability Scans -Intrusive vs. Non-Intrusive**: Scanning methods that either actively interact with systems (intrusive) or observe without interaction (non-intrusive).
-- **Application**: Scanning software applications for vulnerabilities.
+- **Vulnerability Scans -Application**: Scanning software applications for vulnerabilities.
-- **Web Application**: Focusing on vulnerabilities in web-based applications.
+- **Vulnerability Scans -Web Application**: Focusing on vulnerabilities in web-based applications.
-- **Network**: Identifying vulnerabilities in network infrastructure.
+- **Vulnerability Scans -Network**: Identifying vulnerabilities in network infrastructure.
 - **Common Vulnerabilities and Exposures (CVE) / Common Vulnerability Scoring System (CVSS)**: Standardized identifiers and scoring system for vulnerabilities.
-- **Configuration Review**: Evaluating system configurations for security weaknesses.
+- **Vulnerability Scans -Configuration Review**: Evaluating system configurations for security weaknesses.
+- **Syslog**: standard protocol used for message logging and event notification in computer systems.
-- **Syslog/Security Information and Event Management (SIEM)**: real-time monitoring, alerting, and analysis of security events from analyzed log files.
+- **Security Information and Event Management (SIEM)**: real-time monitoring, alerting, and analysis of security events from analyzed log files.
-- **Review Reports**: Analyzing reports generated by SIEM systems.
+- **Syslog/SIEM -Review Reports**: Analyzing reports generated by SIEM systems.
-- **Packet Capture**: Recording network traffic for analysis.
+- **Syslog/SIEM -Packet Capture**: Recording network traffic for analysis from sniffers.
-- **Data Inputs**: Sources of data fed into a SIEM for analysis.
+- **Syslog/SIEM -Data Inputs**: Sources of data fed into a SIEM for analysis.
-- **User Behavior Analysis**: Examining user activities to detect anomalies or suspicious behavior.
+- **Syslog/SIEM -User Behavior Analysis**: Examining user activities to detect anomalies or suspicious behavior.
-- **Sentiment Analysis**: Analyzing data to determine the emotional tone, often used in social media monitoring.
+- **Syslog/SIEM -Sentiment Analysis**: Analyzing data to determine the emotional tone, often used in social media monitoring.
-- **Security Monitoring**: Continuous observation of systems and networks for security incidents.
+- **Syslog/SIEM -Security Monitoring**: Continuous observation of systems and networks for security incidents.
-- **Log Aggregation**: Collecting and centralizing logs from various sources.
+- **Syslog/SIEM -Log Aggregation**: Collecting and centralizing logs from various sources.
-- **Log Collectors**: Devices or software components that gather log data.
+- **Syslog/SIEM -Log Collectors**: Devices or software components that gather log data.
 - **Security Orchestration, Automation, and Response (SOAR)**: SOAR refers to a system that combines security orchestration (coordinating security tasks), automation (performing tasks without human intervention), and response (taking actions to mitigate threats) to streamline and enhance security operations.

 ## 1.8 Explain the techniques used in penetration testing